-Dixons Carphone says that almost six million debit and credit card details were accessed in a data breach, together with over a million ‘non-financial’ records, such as name, email address and home address.
+Dixons Carphone originally said that almost six million debit and credit card details were accessed in a data breach, together with over a million ‘non-financial’ records.
+Now it’s confirmed that ten million non financial records, such as name, email address and home address were accessed.
 What should you do if you’re a Dixons Carphone customer?

 Q. What information was accessed?

-Dixons Carphone says that 5.9 million debit and credit card details were accessed and 1.2 million non-financial records.
-It says that 105,000 of the credit cards were protected by chip and pin.
-Dixons Carphone says that although debit and credit card numbers were accessed, the CVV numbers were not.
+In June, when Dixons Carphone reported the data breach, it said that 5.9 million debit and credit card details had accessed.
+It said that 105,000 of the credit cards were protected by chip and pin.
+Dixons Carphone pointed out that although debit and credit card numbers were accessed, the CVV numbers were not.

 Q. Has any fraud been committed using these details?